 The concept of sustainability is one of stewardship - to care, or take responsibility for something that one does not own.
 We believe that with the help of our community partners, we can work together towards the creation of a community that is healthy and sustainable.
 Our path is built upon partnerships with a diverse range of citizens, stakeholders, businesses and groups.
 Together we are and will be innovative and creative in defining our path and setting lofty goals to achieve a sustainable community.

-For a copy of the Town's Sustainable Path document, please contact Infrastructure & Public Works.
+Print books are available, featuring local images and project partners.
+For a printed copy of the Town's Sustainable Path document, please contact the Operations Department.

 The Blue Mountains Sustainability Fund (Susty Fund) was created with the goal to advance sustainability in the Town.
 Funds are awarded to improve the Town’s environmental performance, foster sustainability literacy and community engagement, advance climate change adaption and mitigation, and demonstrate the viability of sustainability technologies.